 All of the following are class features of the summoner.

-Summoners are proficient with all simple weapons including power rods and power staves, but not with any type of armor or shield.
-Heavier armor interferes with a summoner’s movements, which can cause her spells with somatic components to fail.
+Summoners are proficient with all simple weapons including whips, scorpion whips, power rods and power staves, but not with any type of armor or shield.
+Heavier armor interferes with a summoner’s movements, which can cause his spells with somatic components to fail.

 Limit Breaks (Su)